avrodrigues/naturaList/README.md

 ## Levels of confidence

-The package allows to classify the occurence records in confidence levels through the function `classify_occ()`, that comprises the main function of naturaList package.
+The package allows to classify the occurrence records in confidence levels through the function `classify_occ()`, that comprises the main function of naturaList package.
 The most reliable identification of a specimen is made by a specialist in the taxa.
 The other levels are derived from information contained in the occurrence dataset.
 The default order of confidence levels used in classification process are:

 -   Level 1 - species was identified by a specialist, if not;
 -   Level 2 - who identified the species was not a specialist name, if not;